-Gianfranco Pacchioni is Vice-Rector for Research at the University of Milano Bicocca.
+Gianfranco Pacchioni is Full Professor of Materials Chemistry at the University of Milano Bicocca where, from 2013 till 2019, he has been Vice-Rector for Research.
 He received the degree in Chemistry at the University of Milano (1978) and the Ph.D. in Physical Chemistry at the Free University of Berlin (1984).
 He has been working at the IBM Almaden Research Center in California (1987) and at the Technical University of Munich (1993).
-Associate Professor of Inorganic Chemistry at the University of Milano (1988), he is now Full Professor of Solid State Chemistry at the University of Milano Bicocca (since 2000).

 He received various awards including the Nasini Medal (1994) and the Pisani medal (2017) of the Italian Chemical Society, the National Price “Federchimica” (1996), the Alexander von Humboldt Award (2005), the Blaise Pascal Medal of the European Academy of Sciences (2016), the Chini Medal of the Division of Industrial Chemistry (2018).
 He is Fellow of the Accademia Nazionale dei Lincei (2014), the Academia Europaea (2012), the European Academy of Sciences (2009) and others.

 He has been Chairman of the Department of Materials Science at the University of Milano Bicocca (2003-2009); the COST Action “Inorganic oxide surfaces and interfaces” (2006-2010); the Panel PE5 of the European Research Council for the Advanced Grants (2008-2012); the Theoretical and Computational Chemistry Division of the Italian Chemical Society (2011-2013); etc. He is Editor-in-chief of the Journal of Physics: Condensed Matter published by the Institute of Physics (UK).